DS4PS/nhood-change-project/fed-programs.md

 The mystery is what makes this case study so interesting.
 Tax credits have potential to make a big impact, or the potential to waste a lot of money.

+**Challenges of Catalyzing Change Through Tax Credits**

-For your topic this week, reflect on the idea of using tax credits as a mechanisms to catalyze development.
-How might these policy tools go wrong?
-The biggest criticism against a lot of these programs is that you cannot determine which investors would have invested in the neighborhood without the tax credits, so even when we see a lot of private investment it is hard to tell how much was caused by the tax credit.
+The biggest criticism against a lot of these programs is that you cannot determine which investors would have invested in the neighborhood without the tax credits, so even when we see a lot of private investment it is hard to tell how much was **caused by** the tax credit vs opportunistic developers using tax credits to make viable projects even more profitable.
 This is the primary selection problem that makes research challenging in this space.

 But it’s not the only issue.
-Consider the Frontline news story on some recent fraud tha was uncovered.
+Consider the Frontline news story on some recent fraud that was uncovered.
 It’s not surprising that when there are billions of dollars at stake the program invites corruption.

-**Challenges of Catalyzing Change Through Tax Credits**

 FRONTLINE and NPR investigate the billions spent on affordable housing, and why so few get the help they need.